SaridakisStamatisChristos/options-pricing-engine/options-pricing-engine/README.md

    export OIDC_JWKS_URL="https://auth.local/.well-known/jwks.json"
    ```

-   For local development you may optionally set `OPE_JWT_SECRET` (and rotation values in
+   For local development you may optionally set `DEV_JWT_SECRET` (and rotation values in
-   `OPE_JWT_ADDITIONAL_SECRETS`) to use the built-in HMAC fallback while no OIDC provider is
+   `DEV_JWT_ADDITIONAL_SECRETS`) to use the built-in HMAC fallback while no OIDC provider is
    available.
+Secrets must decode to at least 32 bytes (base64url or hexadecimal values are
+   accepted).
 The variables are ignored – and forbidden – when `OPE_ENVIRONMENT=production`.

 3. **Launch the API**